mhibatallah/RNNWavefunctions/2DHeisenberg/README.md

 python Run_RNNWF_2DHeis.py --J2 0.0 --L 4 --mag_fixed True --Sz 0 --RNN_symmetry c4vsym --group_character A1
 ```

 By default no symmetry is added on top of the RNN.
+You can also find other symmetry groups with their character in `MDComplexRNN.py`.
 We can also do the same on the triangular lattice with `C2d` symmetry:

 ```
 python Run_RNNWF_2DHeis.py --J2 0.0 --L 4 --mag_fixed True --Sz 0 --RNN_symmetry c2dsym --group_character A1